ungive/news/news/3/content.md

 6. **Upvote** by clicking the black "Upvote" button
 7. **Bookmark** by clicking the flag icon in the top menu, next to the share button
 8. **Comment** your experience with Music Presence under "How does this project inspire you?" - You can also upvote a comment of another user, if you resonate with what they wrote, but writing your own comment helps the most!
-9. Read below for information on the giveaway and Discord role!
+9. Scroll down for information on the giveaway and Discord role!

 &nbsp;